kingdavidHub/Membership-Project/README.md

 ## 📚 Methodology

-The development follows a structured software development approach:
+The development follow's a structured software development approach:

 1. Requirements analysis and system specification
 2. System design (database and user interface)